 For over 100 years, Carroll College has been a community that enlightens the minds and hearts of students.
 Today, our campus is home to men and women from many different places and backgrounds who—on a daily basis—learn and have fun together, cheer each other on, challenge each other, and support each other through joyful and difficult times.

-You’ll belong to a happy, vital community—one that puts a great amount of energy into every student’s success.
+At Carroll, students belong to a happy, vital community—one that puts a great amount of energy into every student’s success.
 And, born out of our Catholic tradition, we have a strong calling to work together for the common good.

 Students will tell you their time at Carroll College is full of great fun and experiences.
 Surrounded by the best that nature has to offer, at Carroll you’ll elevate to new places in mind, body and spirit.